 • Teaching & Learning Center

 The Hardee’s Student Union Building houses the Blue and Gold Cafeteria, the BB&T Dining Room, the University Store, the Post Office, the Security Office, the Counseling Center, The Locke Career and Internship Center and Student Affairs offices.

 The Elizabeth Braswell Pearsall Library is a gathering place on campus that provides print, media, and electronic resources to support both academic work and recreational needs.
 Library collections include over 91,000 volumes and over 1,200 films.
 The library also provides online access to over 44,000 magazines, newspapers, and journals; over 202,000 electronic books; and over 25,000 films.
 Friendly and knowledgeable library staff are eager to help students deal with technology and find the information they need.
 The library with is Learning Commons offers comfortable study space for both independent and collaborative work and includes a Flexible Instruction Lab, a Media Production Lab, the Writing Center and Math Lab, and the Peer Tutoring Center.
 The library has 3 noise zones to help assure users can find space that meets their needs: a Quiet Zone, a Collaborative Zone, and a Social Zone.

 The library can seat over 350 users and includes a flexible instruction lab, a media production lab, and over 40 computers plus laptops and iPads that circulate for student use in the library.
 The Café serves Starbucks coffee and snacks.

-Slick Family Foundation Tennis Complex
+Slick Family Foundation Tennis Center